 Shadow: This menacing, masked mercenary (alliteration ahoy!) travels the world with his dog, Interceptor, and finds no job too dirty.
 The team first encounters him in a tavern in Figaro, but is basically told to shove off.
 Throughout the first part of the story, Shadow remains on the sidelines, and you can sometimes recruit him for a fee.
 However, he may leave whenever he feels like it, so enlist him at your own risk.
 Provided you show enough interest in his company, though (I’ll refrain from spoilers), he can join the team permanently in the second part of the game, thoroughly disgusted by the Empire’s actions.
 This also allows you to explore his past: if he is included in the active party, resting at an inn may trigger one of four dream sequences involving him.
 It’s pretty depressing stuff, but it explains why he became a seemingly emotionless sellsword.
 He hasn’t lost all capacity for empathy, however, as he does support the party’s cause.
 As a Ninja, Shadow is a good, versatile character with high speed and strength, and even decent magic, but low defence.
 He also has an interesting asset in Interceptor.
 Justifying its name, the dog has a chance of blocking a physical attack aimed at its master, minimising or outright nullifying any damage taken, and may counterattack with one of two very damaging moves.
 Shadow’s special ability is Throw, enabling him to toss any weapon from the inventory, but also shuriken and elemental skeans, which are multi-target.
 He can equip daggers and light armour, and his Desperation Attack is called Shadow Fang.
 He shares his tent with Cyan and Setzer: blue with a green spike on top.
 If you like your tormented mystery-men, Shadow’s your guy.
 And…let’s just say he’s not a complete stranger to everyone in the party.

-Sabin: Edgar’s twin brother is a blonde and blue-eyed muscleman.
+Sabin: Edgar’s twin brother is a blonde and blue-eyed muscleman, and a rare example of male fanservice, given that his artwork and CG render are shirtless (his sprite has a tank top though).
 When their father died, Sabin was disgusted by the squabbles over the throne and tried to convince Edgar to run away from it all.
 However, the latter wouldn’t shirk his duty and played a harmless trick to allow Sabin his freedom.
 Sabin then met an accomplished martial arts teacher called Duncan and asked to train under him, to eventually participate in protecting Figaro.
 However, this eventually caused a feud with Duncan’s son, which the party happens to witness as they cross Mt Kolts on their way to the Returners’ hideout.
 Once the situation is dealt with, Sabin offers his help, overjoyed at seeing his brother again.
 Physical prowess seems to run in the family, as Sabin is a Monk.
 This equates to very high strength, but low defence and magic, which makes Sabin a tad misleading: you’d expect a physical powerhouse, and…you’d be both right and wrong.
-When triggered, his special ability, Blitz, prompts you to input a certain combination of keys to trigger one of several attacks.
+When selected, his special ability, Blitz, prompts you to input a certain combination of keys to trigger one of several attacks.
 He learns these as he levels up, except the best one, which is obtained from a short sidequest later in the game.
 Most are single target attacks, and half (four out of eight) are considered as magic.
 Which means that a lot of Sabin’s damage potential is wasted unless you work on that magic stat of his.
-He can equip claws and light armour, and his Desperation Attack is called Tiger Break, and he shares his tent with Edgar and Celes (for some reason): green with a yellow crown on top.
+He can equip claws and light armour, his Desperation Attack is called Tiger Break, and he shares his tent with Edgar and Celes (for some reason): green with a yellow crown on top.
 Personality-wise, Sabin’s not exactly the most interesting guy.
 He’s cheerful, enthusiastic, gets along with everyone and is very fond of his brother, but that’s about it.
 They chose not to tackle the repercussions of his feud with Duncan’s son, probably because it would’ve been very problematic, but the resulting status quo is actually harmful to Sabin as a character.
 However, his combat skills are reliable enough to warrant regular use, even if they need work to reach full potential.

 Cyan: A proud, middle-aged Samurai with black hair and black eyes, Cyan is a retainer to the king of Doma.
 Unfortunately, their country becomes the Empire’s next target, once it’s done with Figaro.
 General Leo, the most humane officer left in Emperor Gestahl’s service after Celes’ defection, is summoned back to Vector, and Kefka decides to take matters into his own hands.
 Read: he poisons Doma’s water supply.
 Everyone except Cyan dies, including the king, and Cyan’s wife and son.
 Enraged by this catastrophe, Cyan decides to single-handedly take down the enemy base near the castle.
 Sabin, who has become separated from the team and has picked up Shadow along the way, happens to be passing by, looking for a harbour to get to Narshe.
 Seeing this foolhardy attempt at revenge, the two men decide to lend a hand.
 Cyan is very grateful and, since he has nothing left, decides to join forces with the Returners.
 He has high strength and defence, and can equip katana and heavy armour, which technically makes him a good melee fighter.
 However…he’s slower than an elderly snail on weed.
 Not only does he have naturally low speed, his special ability, SwdTech/Bushido, is very poorly designed.
 Triggering it starts a leisurely-paced 1 to 8 meter.
 Each number corresponds to a different attack, gained either by levelling up or through a sidequest in the second part of the game.
 As expected, the better attacks correspond to the upper digits, meaning a longer charge time, which completely cripples him.
 His Desperation Attack is called Back Blade/Tsubame Gaeshi, and he shares his tent with Shadow and Setzer: blue with a green spike on top.
 Cyan’s uselessness in combat is a shame, because he’s a decent character: brave, honourable and stoic.
 His story is very poignant, but he also serves as comic relief due to his old-fashioned morality, his antiquated speech patterns (Gau notably dubs him “Mr Thou”) and his ineptitude with machinery.
 Pity.